 Weeping Willow was dad's favorite tree and he planted them at our first three homes.
 It has long been known that the Weeping Willow Tree is known for its tearful symbolism, ill omen - the sad droopy look of the branches hanging down, "crying" of the tree when it rains (rain drops travel from the branches to the ends of the leaves and fall to the ground).
 This family has had its share of sadness so it is an appropriate symbol, I think.

 George H. Fix, Sr. - 1968 (age 48) - Marty and Helene (children #10 and #5) taken the same day (ages 5 and 13).

-The journal images above are the links for his journals, so far 12 of 40 journals are linked - 1955 through 1965 in their entirety.
-1966 is begun!
+The journal images above are the links for his journals, so far 13 of 40 journals are linked - 1955 through 1967 in their entirety.
+1968 is coming soon!

 This is an ongoing project including photos, movies, and other extras.
 Check out recently added slideshows to the "Love Story" & "Home Movies" page links.